 Set amongst shady trees on the banks of the Kunene River, Serra Cafema is one of the most remote camps in southern Africa, its Portuguese name originating from the mountains that dominate the northern skyline.
 Guests fall asleep to the sound of rushing water, while by day they explore one of the driest deserts in the world.

 Activities here are varied, including boating (water levels permitting), walking, viewing breathtaking landscapes, as well as carefully guided quad-bike excursions that tread lightly on the dunes.
 In this isolated region, the Himba people continue their nomadic, traditional way of life and when in the area, guests have the opportunity to meet them and learn about their lifestyle and traditions.

 INSIDER'S TIP: Most authentic Himba cultural experience in all of Namibia

 There are seven twin bed tents.
 The beds can be moved together to make a double bed.
 There is two twin bedded guide/pilot room which are smaller than the standard tents.

 There is one family unit which sleeps four in two adjacent rooms connected with a door.

 Bar, Library, Pool, Private Vehicle Available

-Electrical Outlets, En-Suite, Fan, Laundry Service (Complimentary), Lounge Area, Mosquito Nets, Outside Shower, Safe, Tea / Coffee, Verandah
+Electrical Outlets, En-Suite, Fan, Laundry Service (Complimentary), Lounge Area, Mini Bar, Mosquito Nets, Outside Shower, Safe, Tea / Coffee, Verandah

 In this isolated area, the Himba people continue their traditional semi-nomadic way of life and, when they are in the area, guests have an opportunity to learn about their lifestyle and customs.